How Pest Control Services Handle Maggot Infestations and Prevent Their Return

 Is it safe to stay inside the house during maggot removal by pest control?

-In most cases, staying inside is safe, but depending on the chemicals used, pest control may recommend leaving for a few hours.
-It’s best to follow the specific instructions given by the service provider regarding ventilation and re-entry times.
+In most cases, remaining inside is safe, but depending on the chemicals used, pest control may recommend leaving for a few hours.
+It is best to follow the specific instructions given by the service provider regarding ventilation and re-entry times.

 How long does it take for pest control to eliminate maggots completely?

 Removal time varies based on infestation severity and location.
-Usually, maggots die within hours after treatment, but complete cleanup and prevention measures can take a few days.
-Follow-up visits may be scheduled if necessary to ensure all larvae and eggs are gone.
+Most of the time, maggots die within hours after treatment, but complete cleanup and prevention measures can take a few days.
+If necessary, follow-up visits might be scheduled to ensure all larvae and eggs are gone.

 Can DIY pest control methods effectively get rid of maggots?